pavlotsyhanok/medusa-pos-react/README.md

 - **`medusa/legacy`** - Legacy version of the application designed for testing routes and Stripe terminal integration.
 - **`pos/architecture`** - Visual architecture reference and design of the application.

-This is a Next.js project bootstrapped with [`create-plasmic-app`](https://www.npmjs.com/package/create-plasmic-app).

 ## How to Start

 1. Clone the repository: